AGCCS/AGCCS-CTRL22/circuit/README.md

 ## Revision 1.0

-- initial release by Pascal Thurnwald
+- initial release by Pascal Thurnherr
 - thoroughly tested on a component level; e.g, accurate generation of CP and reading the imposed load
 - a number of minor hickups, however, with a slightly modded version we actually managed to charge Christophs EV